A characterization of positroids, with applications to amalgams and excluded minors: A characterization of positroids and positroid orders

 \begin{cor} Let $F$ be a flat in a matroid $M$ that has no loops.
 If both $M|F$ and $M/F$ are connected, then $F$ is a cyclic interval in any positroid order for $M$. \end{cor}

 \begin{proof} This follows since the integer $h$ in condition (3) in Theorem \ref{thm:char} must be $1$. \end{proof}

-For example, the cycle matroid $M(K_4)$ is not a positroid since the four $3$-point lines are connected, as are the corresponding contractions, but there is no linear order on the ground set in which each of those lines is a cyclic interval.
+For example, the cycle matroid $M(K_4)$ is not a positroid since the four $3$-point lines are connected, as are the corresponding contractions, but, by Lemma \ref{lem:noco}, there is no linear order on the ground set in which each of those lines is a cyclic interval.
+(The example before Lemma \ref{lem:noco} uses the $3$-point lines of $M(K_4)$ as labeled in Figure \ref{fig:whirl}.)
 This idea is taken much further in Examples \ref{example:genK4}--\ref{ex:K4last} of Section \ref{sec:exmin}.

-\begin{example} Let $M$ be the parallel connection of four copies of the uniform matroid $U_{2,3}$, one on each of the sets $\{3,6,9\}$, $\{1,2,3\}$, $\{4,5,6\}$, and $\{7,8,9\}$.
-Thus, $M$ has rank five.
-Its truncation to rank $4$ is shown in Figure \ref{fig:counterexample}.
-By Theorem \ref{thm:char}, $M$ is a positroid since the cyclic interval property clearly holds for each connected flat that is a cyclic interval, and all other connected flats $F$ with $|F|\geq 2$ contain $\{3,6,9\}$, so each connected component of $M/F$ has one of the intervals $\{1,2\}$, $\{4,5\}$, and $\{7,8\}$ as its ground set.
+\begin{example} Let $M$ be the cycle matroid of the graph in Figure \ref{fig:cyclicvscyclic}, which has rank five and is the parallel connection of four copies of the uniform matroid $U_{2,3}$, one on each of the sets $\{3,6,9\}$, $\{1,2,3\}$, $\{4,5,6\}$, and $\{7,8,9\}$.
+By Theorem \ref{thm:char}, $M$ is a positroid since the cyclic interval property clearly holds for each proper connected flat with at least two elements that is a cyclic interval (so, $\{1,2,3\}$, $\{4,5,6\}$, and $\{7,8,9\}$), and all other connected flats $F$ with $|F|\geq 2$ contain $\{3,6,9\}$, so each connected component of $M/F$ is one of the intervals $\{1,2\}$, $\{4,5\}$, and $\{7,8\}$.

 To illustrate a point that is used at the end of the proof of Theorem \ref{thm:char}, we explain how each $5$-element subset $X$ of $E(M)$ that contains a non-spanning circuit of $M$ fails to be a basis of some matroid $N(I_i,\leq_i)$.
 If $\{1,2,3\}\subseteq X$, then $X$ is not a basis of $N(I_1,\leq_1)$ since $I_1=\{1,2,4,5,7\}$ but at most two elements $j\in X$ satisfy $4\leq_1 j$.
 The cases of $\{4,5,6\}\subseteq X$ (use $I_4$) and $\{7,8,9\}\subseteq X$ (use $I_7$) are similar.
 If $X$ contains a $4$- or $5$-circuit, then $X$ is disjoint from $\{1,2\}$, $\{4,5\}$, or $\{7,8\}$.
 If $X\cap \{1,2\}=\emptyset$, then $X$ is not a basis of $N(I_3,\leq_3)$ since the fifth element of $X$ is less than that of $I_3=\{3,4,5,7,1\}$ in $\leq_3$.
 The cases of $X\cap \{4,5\}=\emptyset$ (use $I_6$) and $X\cap \{7,8\}=\emptyset$ (use $I_9$) are similar.